 Wiggle Neighborhood Green Corridor

-The San Francisco Public Utilities Commission (SFPUC), San Francisco Municipal Transportation Agency (SFMTA), and San Francisco Department of Public Works (SFDPW) are partnering to bring stormwater management and traffic calming to the Lower Haight and Alamo Square neighborhoods.
+The San Francisco Public Utilities Commission (SFPUC), San Francisco Municipal Transportation Agency (SFMTA), and San Francisco Department of Public Works (SFDPW) recently partnered to bring stormwater management and traffic calming to the Lower Haight and Alamo Square neighborhoods.

 The SFMTA's goal for the Wiggle Neighborhood Green Corridor is to create a route that is comfortable and safe for all who walk, bike, and live along the Wiggle.
 Whether taking your dog to the park, biking with your children, or chatting with a neighbor outside your home, there are a few key roadway characteristics that the SFMTA can address to preserve the residential nature of the Wiggle streets:

 - Ensure that pedestrians feel safe crossing the street

 - Minimize congestion from motor vehicles

 - Encourage slow, safe speeds from all roadway users.

 - Community outreach and planning phase: May 2013 to January 2014

 - Environmental review: February 2014 to October 2015

 - Engineering public hearing: April 3, 2015